A Tradition of Excellence

 One of the oldest community orchestras in the United States, the St. Paul JCC Symphony Orchestra has a 90+ year tradition of excellence!
-Our 45-piece, volunteer orchestra practices and performs arrangements selected by director and conductor, Amir Kats, who is beginning his seventh season leading the St. Paul JCC’s Symphony Orchestra.
+Our 45-piece, volunteer orchestra practices and performs classical and modern repertoire selected by music director and conductor, Amir Kats, who is in his eighth season leading the St. Paul JCC’s Symphony Orchestra.
+All performances are free and open to the public.

-Amir Kats is in his sixth season as conductor of the St. Paul JCC’s Symphony.
-He is also orchestra director at FAIR School Downtown and Harvest Preparatory Academy, both in Minneapolis.
+Amir Kats is in his eighth season as conductor of the St. Paul JCCs Symphony.
+He is also orchestra and band teacher at Blake Middle School in Hopkins, and conductor of the Roseville String Ensemble.
 He previously served five years as Artistic Director and Symphony Conductor of the Greater Twin Cities Youth Symphonies.
-Earlier engagements include the Albuquerque and Santa Fe Youth Symphonies, Gemini Youth Orchestras (Long Island), New York Youth Symphony, and the Julliard School’s Music Advancement Program serving urban learners.
+Earlier engagements include the Albuquerque and Santa Fe Youth Symphonies, Gemini Youth Orchestras (Long Island), New York Youth Symphony, and the Juilliard School’s Music Advancement Program serving urban learners.

-In Minnesota, he has conducted and given clinics at numerous schools and honors ensembles, was the 2012-13 Minnesota Music Educators Association All-State Orchestra conductor, and will be the 2014 Minnesota String and Orchestra Teachers Association Mid-Level Honors Orchestra Conductor.
-He has conducted at the internationally-renowned Interlochen Arts Camp, Allegro Orchestra Camp, and Rocky Ridge Music Center, in such venues as New York’s Carnegie Hall and the Teatro Amazonas in Brazil, and had led numerous world premieres through-out the United States.
+In Minnesota, he has conducted and given clinics at numerous schools and honors ensembles, was the 2012-13 Minnesota Music Educators Association All-State Orchestra conductor, and was the 2014 Minnesota String and Orchestra Teachers Association Mid-Level Honors Orchestra Conductor.
+He has conducted at the internationally-renowned Interlochen Arts Camp, Allegro Orchestra Camp, and Rocky Ridge Music Center, in such venues as New York’s Carnegie Hall and the Teatro Amazonas in Brazil, and has led numerous world premieres through-out the United States.

 Mr. Kats holds degrees in clarinet, music theory, and conducting from the University of Michigan, Florida State University, and Curtis Institute of Music.